dimacodes/personify-server/README.md

 Authentication

-- Personify API is available for public consumption
+- Personify.
+API is available for public consumption
 - No authentication token needed